-Patriarchal brakes: often invisible gender-biased norms, values and stereotypes that uphold male power and privilege.
-They include norms allocating care work primarily to women or stereotypes that women are less capable than men.
-Gender norms often intersect with other forms of identity-based discrimination, creating additional obstacles for marginalised groups.
+Patriarchal brakes: often invisible gender-biased norms, values and stereotypes, embedded throughout formal and informal institutions, that uphold male power and privilege.
+They include norms allocating care work primarily to women, or stereotypes suggesting women are less capable than men, which are then enacted in work or other institutional or informal settings.
+Gender norms intersect with other forms of identity-based discrimination to compound and create additional obstacles for marginalised groups.
 Discriminatory laws and practices and organised resistance to change are among the forces maintaining these brakes.

-Systemic barriers: aspects of a person's environment and particular context that limit norm change.
+Systemic barriers: aspects of a person's environment and particular context that limit opportunities for norm change.
 These include: economic, environmental, security, service- and infrastructure-related factors.

-Forces of change: includes enacting and enforcing stronger legal protections against violations of gender-based rights; enabling school attendance and enhancing the quality of education; improving services and infrastructure to address gender gaps in access and social support; removing financial barriers to empowerment (e.g. enabling women to engage in work, education, politics); supporting social movements and engaging powerful and widespread institutions (e.g. religious bodies, parliaments and workplaces) to support and act on change; the spread of new norms through mass and social media; and the implementation of behaviour change programmes.
+Forces of change include: enacting and enforcing stronger legal protections against violations of gender-based rights; enabling school attendance and enhancing the quality of education; improving services and infrastructure to address gender gaps in access and social support; removing financial barriers to empowerment (e.g. enabling women to engage in work, education, politics); supporting social movements and engaging powerful and widespread institutions (e.g. religious bodies, parliaments and workplaces) to support and act on change; spreading new norms through mass and social media; and the implementation of behaviour change programmes.
 These actions help drive norm change across all types of brakes, maintainers and barriers.

 Norm maintainers: the processes that maintain and reproduce a norm.
 These include sanctions for deviation from what is perceived as normal, as well as rewards for compliance.
-Violence and ostracism (shunning) individuals act as widespread sanctions against change.
+Violence and ostracism (shunning) of individuals act as widespread sanctions against change.
 Social rewards include enhanced social status and inclusion.